-3 year old program: \$60.00/month 4 year old program: tuition free
+3-year-old program: \$60.00/month 4-year-old program: tuition free

-\Tuition is due on the 5th of each month, September through May.
-If the 5th falls on a weekend or school break, tuition is due the next regularly scheduled day of school.
+Tuition is due on the 5th of each month, September through May.
+If the 5th of the month falls on a weekend or school break, tuition is due the next regularly scheduled day of school.